Well, we left off last time with me saying “suddenly”. And now we find out what happened to me at that point.

 I walked over the edge of the rock.
 And there I was, laying in the snow.
 I discovered that when walking forward while it is snowing heavily it is best to look forward.
 I was looking back over my shoulder at that wolf.
 Which at that point was about 50 or 60 feet behind me.
 Anyway, I went down about 6 feet.
 Which really wasn’t so bad.
 And I landed in nice soft snow.
 On my side.
 That was okay.
 Except the snow was about 4 feet (120cm) deep.
 Therefore, I ended up completely covered with snow.
 Which kind of put me in a mild panic to get rid of the snow around my head at least.
 Now, there was a couple of problems.
 First, the snow was deep and soft, which makes it hard to get up.

 I decided to remove my other snowshoe.
 Now I had something a bit more solid to lean on so I could sit up a bit.
 But my other foot was not moving.
 Hmm, good thing my joints don’t mind going in two directions.
 Otherwise my ankle would likely be broken.
 Then I spotted the wolf.
 Still about the same distance away but over to my left now.
 Hmm, somehow I don’t think that’s the same one.
 A few minutes later the big fella joined the other one.
 Great, now there is two of them.
 Now, if circumstances were a bit different that would have been a wonderful sight.
-And a great photo.
-However, at the moment I wasn’t too thrilled about the sight.
+And a great photo, except I did not have a camera at the time.